apachler/aprsdroid-telemetry/README.md

-# APRSdroid API Example
+# APRSdroid Telemetry for Samsung Galaxy S4

-This is a minimal example project to demonstrate the use of APRSdroid's `SEND_PACKET` API, introduced in version 1.2.4.

 This app uses on-screen buttons to launch the APRSdroid service, and to send APRS packets via `SEND_PACKET`.
-The packets contain telemetry data obtained from the local Android sensors:
+The packets contain telemetry data obtained from the local Android sensors (optimized for Samsung Galaxy S4):

+ * Temperature
- * Light sensor
+ * Humidity
  * Pressure
- * Temperature
+ * Accelerometer
- * Proximity
+ * Gyroscope

 Please see [APRSdroid](http://aprsdroid.org/) for the master application.

 This code is (C) [Georg Lukas](http://op-co.de/).
+Optimizations for Samsung Galaxy S4 by Andreas Pachler, OE8APR